kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 ### 🧐 Know Your API

-As a final example to cement [[Posts/Runtime Function Onboarding 2024#💊 The Reality of What We Do\|💊 The Reality of What We Do]], let's consider the difference between two features, in order the highlight how important it is for you to be able to answer one question:
+As a final example to cement [[Posts/Runtime Function Onboarding 2024#💊 The Reality of What We Do\|💊 The Reality of What We Do]], let's consider the difference between two features, in order to highlight how important it is for you to be able to answer one question:

 > Is my code end-user-facing or not?